Wasserwecken/bvhio/readme.md

-joint.Keyframes         # list of local animation data joint.readPose(0)        # sets the transform data to a specific keyframe joint.writePose(0)       # writes the current transform data into a keyframe joint.roll(0)            # changes the rotation of a bone around its own axis without affcting the children-
+joint.Keyframes         # list of local animation data joint.readPose(0)        # sets the transform data to a specific keyframe joint.writePose(0)       # writes the current transform data into a keyframe joint.roll(0)            # changes the rotation of a bone around its own axis without affcting the children

 # Some methods do also update the keyframes to no destroy the animation data
 # Please refer to the package 'spatial-transform' for their behaviour